bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Shim

-Format: `RSTSHM` file-name
+Format: `RSTSHM` fspec

-Defaults: TEMP
+Defaults: temp

-Prerequisites: Spectrometer configured for RNMR shim control
+Prerequisites: RNMR shim control; RNMRA only

 Description:
-Restores shim values from a file.
+`RSTSHM` restores shim values from a file fspec written using `SAVSHM`.
+If no fspec is provided RNMR will prompt for it with temp as a default.
 ## RWDRD
 Rewind `WRT` file opened by `OPNRD`